pingcap/docs/dev/how-to/deploy/orchestrated/tidb-in-kubernetes/aws-eks.md

 > **Note:**
 >
-> If you create the new directory elsewhere, please take care of the relative path of modules.
+> * If you create the new directory elsewhere, please take care of the relative path of modules.

-> **Note:**
->
-> If you want to use these modules outside of the tidb-operator project, make sure you copy the whole `modules` directory and keep the relative path of each module inside the directory unchanged.
+> * If you want to use these modules outside of the tidb-operator project, make sure you copy the whole `modules` directory and keep the relative path of each module inside the directory unchanged.

-> **Note:**
->
-> The hack of helm provider is necessary in case of [hashicorp/terraform#2430](https://github.com/hashicorp/terraform/issues/2430#issuecomment-370685911), please keep it in your Terraform scripts.
+> * The hack of helm provider is necessary in case of [hashicorp/terraform#2430](https://github.com/hashicorp/terraform/issues/2430#issuecomment-370685911), please keep it in your Terraform scripts.

 If you are unwilling to touch the Terraform code, copy this directory for each of your Kubernetes clusters also make sense.
 But note that you cannot copy a directory that you have already run `terraform apply` against because of the local Terraform state file corruption.
 It is recommended to clone a new repository before copying the directory.